 We apply for and have received funding from various government agencies.
-Eligibility of public companies to receive grants, such as Small Business Technology Transfer, or STTR, and SBIR grants, may be based on size and ownership criteria which are under review by the Small Business Administration, or SBA.
+Eligibility of public companies to receive grants, such as Small Business Technology Transfer and Small Business Innovation Research grants, may be based on size and ownership criteria which are under review by the Small Business Administration, or SBA.
 As a result, our eligibility may change in the future, and additional funding from these sources may not be available.

-()We have a history of net losses.
+(\)We have a history of net losses.
 We expect to continue to incur net losses and we may not achieve or maintain profitability.

-To date, we have not sold or received approval to sell any pharmaceutical products.
+To date, we have not sold, or received approval to sell, any pharmaceutical products.
 We do not expect to sell any pharmaceutical products for at least the next several years.
-Our net losses were approximately \$23.1 million, \$24.4 million and \$23.7 million for the years ended December 31, 2006, 2005 and 2004, respectively.
-As of March 31, 2007, we had incurred cumulative net losses totaling approximately \$195.6 million.
+Our net losses were approximately \$35.9 million, \$23.1 million and \$24.4 million for the years ended December 31, 2007, 2006 and 2005, respectively.
+As of March 31, 2008, we had incurred cumulative net losses totaling approximately \$231.5 million.
 Moreover, we expect that our net losses will continue and may increase for the foreseeable future.
 We may not be able to achieve projected results if we generate lower revenues or receive lower investment income than expected, or we incur greater expenses than expected, or all of the above.
 We may never generate sufficient product revenue to become profitable.
 We also expect to have quarter-to-quarter fluctuations in revenues, expenses, and losses, some of which could be significant.